The RADIO Framework

 Objective: Identify the key components of the product and how they are related to each other.

-Recommended Duration: Roughly 20% of the session.
+Recommended duration: Roughly 20% of the session.

 With the requirements in mind, we can move on to the architecture design proper.
 Your next task is to come up with a product/system architecture by identifying the key components of the product, how the components interact with each other, and how they are related.
 Remember to focus on the client-side architecture, not the back end.